Novvum/graphql-birdseye/README.md

 ```

 ### Usage
 Here’s an example of how to use Birdseye in a React project.
 See the API Reference for how to pass your schema to the component.
+You can try this example on [CodeSandbox](https://codesandbox.io/s/xp9mp9rzwo).

 ```tsx
 import * as React from 'react';